oysstu/LabVIEW-libsvm/README.md

 ### Usage
-Currently there are only two examples.
+Currently there are three examples included in the palette.
 Look at the libsvm/liblinear documentation if something should be unclear.
 The documentation for the python wrapper in scikit-learn is also very useful.